MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 ## Compliance and Settings Management
-The following twenty two reports are listed under the **Compliance and Settings Management** category.
+The following 22 reports are listed under the **Compliance and Settings Management** category.

 |Report name|Description|
 |-----------------|-----------------|